 re-enable users choice of repos

-Optional but recommened to remove no longer used dependency packages:
+Optional but recommended to remove no longer used dependency packages:

 $ sudo dnf autoremove